hustsunjiayu/Homomorphic-protocols/README.md

 9. xor or and (the input parameters must be 1bit before encrypted)
 10. and so on....

-more details about the these operations:
+more details about the theories:
 Zhao Y, Yang L T, Sun J. A Secure High-Order CFS Algorithm on Clouds for Industrial Internet-of-Things[J].
 IEEE Transactions on Industrial Informatics, 2018, PP(99):1-1.

 the 2 java profiles are a demo of a semihonest Hybrid Cloud, both of them have one main function